rohinarora/CUDA/1. Programming Model, GPU Architecture/Slides/readme.md

   * A Kernel call creates a Grid.
     * There is only 1 grid present
   * All the blocks in a grid contain the same number of threads.
-  * Blocks Dim can be 1D, 2D or 3D.
-  * Thread "ID" can be 1D, 2D or 3D
+  * "Blocks Dim" can be 1D, 2D or 3D.
+"Thread ID" can be 1D, 2D or 3D
   * BlockDim is a global number.
 Constant for the kernel.
-Thread "ID" is indexing the thread inside that BlockDim
+Thread ID is indexing the thread inside that BlockDim
-  * Similarly->
+  * *Similarly->*
-  * Grid Dim can be 1D, 2D or 3D
-  * Block "ID" can be 1D, 2D or 3D
+  * Grid Dim can be 1D, 2D or 3D.
+"Block ID" can be 1D, 2D or 3D
   * GridDim is a global number.
 Constant for the kernel.
 Block "ID" is indexing the block inside that GridDim
     * 3rd dimension of Grid has some small limit
 * Slide 15.
   * How do we define the number of blocks per grid, and threads per block?
     * Consider the nature of the problem
     * Consider the nature of the GPU architecture
   * In the end want to define block and grids so as to optimally utilize the GPU hardware at hand
   * dim3 is a struct in C that has x,y,z
   * dim3 block(32) -> means block has 32 threads.
 This block runs on 1 SM.